 N.B. to use an IP voucher, you should only apply to register your Benelux and/or EU trademark or design(s) and/or an IP-Scan after you have received the voucher grant decision from EUIPO.
 Furthermore, if you apply to register your trademark or design and or an IP-Scan before applying for an IP voucher, no payment will be made based on the voucher.
 Bear this in mind when timing your voucher application.
 You can apply for a trademark or design at BOIP.
 You can apply for an IP scan via FPS.

 Step 1: Apply for an IP voucher

 You can submit an application for an IP voucher in any one of five designated timeframes.
-The fourth window opens on 1 July 2021.
+The fifth window opens on 1 September 2021.

 4 million euros’ worth of vouchers are on offer during each window.
 Applications for IP vouchers will be processed on a first come, first served basis.
 There is no guarantee that IP vouchers won’t run out during the window in which you apply, so be quick!